sase6/sase6/README.md

 Hello World.
 I am Sase :)

-I am curently working on a project to reference data via QR codes.
+I am curently working on a web-based sandbox survival game :0

 I enjoy solving problems by creating more problems and debugging them.
 I love to connect with others and create